Bike and Barge Holland — Tulips and More!

 We see the planes approaching Schiphol Airport as we head straight for the city center and cycle the bike lanes along the canals back to our boat.

-Saturday morning we will have a farewell breakfast feast, say our goodbyes to cycling friends and the wonderful hospitality of Winfred and Els of the Feniks.
+Saturday morning we will have a farewell breakfast, say our goodbyes to cycling friends and the wonderful hospitality of our captain and crew.
 We disembark at 9 a.m. for home.

 Trip Difficulty